-\textbf{Terminology}.
-The prompt sequence of In-Context Learning consists of two parts: (1) The demonstrations illustrate as (input, label) pair, denoted as $(x_i, y_i)$; The demonstrations provide the basic description of the intended task.
+The prompt sequence of In-Context Learning consists of two parts: (1) The demonstration is illustrated as an \textit{(input, label)} pair, denoted as $(x_i, y_i)$; These demonstrations provide the basic description of the intended task.
 (2) The query is the test input after a few demonstrations.
-The ICL aims to provide the correct prediction for the query based on the in-context demonstrations and the knowledge of pre-trained LLM.
-The \textit{data generation function} in this paper refers to the underlying hypothesis on textual data generation.
-It serves as the data assumptions in the theoretical understanding and the simulation data generator for the synthetic experimental analysis.
+ICL aims to provide the correct prediction for the query based on the in-context demonstrations and the prior knowledge of a pre-trained LLM.
+The \textit{data generation function} in this paper refers to the underlying hypothesis on language data generation.
+It serves as the data assumption in the theoretical understanding and the simulation data generator for the synthetic experimental analysis.
 Each data generation function obtained by the LLM can be recognized as a skill.